acvigue/PlexCertGen/README.md

 - PLEX_SERVER_ID: plex server id
 - PLEX_SERVER_TOKEN: plex server token (find in Preferences.xml or devices.xml in web inspector on app.plex.tv)

+Run container whenever, it will only recreate cert when <14 days to expiry date.